MLS In St. Louis: Future of Expansion Team In Doubt After Greiten’s Comments

 “I like the idea of bringing a major league soccer team to the metro area.
 St. Louis has always been a soccer kind of place —and we should have a pro team,” Slay said in a statement.

-The proposed 20,000 seat stadium would sit on 24-acres of city owned land next to St. Louis’ downtown attraction, Union Station.
+The proposed 20,000 seat stadium would sit on 24-acres of city-owned land next to St. Louis’ downtown attraction, Union Station.

 MLS in St. Louis is also being threatened by the more recent possibility of proposed upgrades to The Scottrade Center, which is home to the St. Louis Blues.
 The Scottrade Center and the proposed MLS stadium would be mere blocks apart.